 - Remove processed and packaged foods from your pantry, fridge, and freezer and stock your pantry with jars of whole grains (rice, quinoa, buckwheat, millet), dry beans, raw nuts and seeds, healthy oils like olive oil, coconut oil, and avocado oil, as well as natural sweeteners like coconut sugar and pure maple syrup.

-- Begin building out your meal planning calendar with clean eating recipes, or create themed meal plans to save and use again and again.
+- Begin building out your Nourishing Meals planning calendar with Clean Eating recipes, or create themed meal plans to save and use again and again.

 - Start cooking and feel nourished from your homemade nutrient-dense meals!
 Join our Nourishing Meals Community Facebook Group to get notified with new recipes and more!
 Everyone is welcome.